MagedElfar/node-js-express-model/README.md

 ## Description

-It is a basic model for simple user rest-api system include "authentication & authorization"
+It is a basic model for simple user rest-api system include "Authentication & Authorization" using node js and MySQL database.

 API documentation using swagger:

 ex: [http://localhost:5000/api-docs/](http://localhost:5000/api-docs/)

 ## Installation